Payzone (Ireland): History

 By 2006, the Payzone Group had two businesses.
 The first was a managed terminal network in the UK, Ireland, Sweden, Greece and Romania.
 Its main services included mobile phone top-up, utility top-up, bill-payment solutions, electronic gift vouchers and electronic funds transfer processing.
 The second business was an independent white-label ATM's in the convenience sector in the UK and Germany.

 In 2010, the company was acquired by Duke Street Capital in a debt for equity deal, Duke Street started the process of splitting up the business so that each business could focus on its own market.

-By 2014, the company had sold its Swedish business to Nets Group.
+In August 2014, Payzone sold its Swedish business to NETS, and its Greek subsidiary to OPAP.

 In 2015, Duke Street Capital sold Payzone to the investments company Carlyle Cardinal Ireland for €43.3m.

+Payzone sold its Romanian subsidiary in October 2017 to competitor PayPoint.

 In 2018, the UK payment side of the business was split off and sold to the UK post office company Post Office Limited, creating a separate entity Payzone (United Kingdom) that continues to use the same brand name in the United Kingdom but is no longer connected with Payzone Ireland.

 In 2019, the Irish company was acquired through a joint venture between AIB and US company First Data, with the companies holding 75% and 25% respectively.
 Later in 2019, First Data was acquired by Fiserv.